mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 When I started TinyPilot, I tended to host services on large providers like Google Cloud Platform and Amazon Web Services.
 Over the last four years, I've come to prefer smaller vendors like Netlify and Fly.io.

-Most of TinyPilot's services run on smaller hosting platforms, but we still had a couple of services running that I set up at the beginning and never moved, so I decided to consolidate.
+Most of TinyPilot's services run on smaller hosting platforms, but we still had a couple of services I set up at the beginning and never moved, so I decided to consolidate.

 One of the migrations was a bit bumpy, and I used the lessons to make the next one smoother.